EstradaJesus19/GPS-tracking-webserver/README.md

 ### Real-time Tracking

-1. Open a web browser and navigate to [http://trackit01.ddns.net](http://trackit01.ddns.net), [http://trackit02.ddns.net](http://trackit02.ddns.net) or [http://trackit03.ddns.net](http://trackit03.ddns.net).
-2. The map will display the vehicle's current location.
+1. The map will display the vehicle's current location.
 You can toggle between map view and street view using the provided buttons.
-3. The webpage will automatically refresh with new location data in real-time and show the path built since the last page refresh.
+2. The webpage will automatically refresh with new location data in real-time and show the path built since the last page refresh.

 ### Historical Data Review